NagendranGS/Wenum/README.md

 # What does Wenum🌌 do?

-Once entered a domain subdomains are enumerated and sorted and saved in a file .
+Once entered a domain Wenum checks if its alive, if yes subdomains are enumerated and sorted and saved in a file else returns enter a valid domain name.

 Subdomains are filtered based on status codes.
 Alive Subdomains are sent for URL enumeration.